EVORA-project/evora-ontology/models/docs/ProductOrService.md

     multivalued: true
   relatedDOI:
     name: relatedDOI
-    description: Any DOI that can be related
+    description: Any Digital Object Identifier that can be related
     title: DOI
     close_mappings:
     - wdp:P356